Route Analysis & Effective Distance

 Most probable routes and effective distance

-The computational model not only estimates the relative import risk at the airport and national level but also provides information on the most probable spreading routes from a location in the affected region, i.e. root node in the air transportation network.
+The import risk model not only estimates the relative import risk at the airport and national level but also provides information on the most probable spreading routes from a location in the affected region, i.e. root node in the air transportation network.

 The interactive visualization below can help develop an intuitive understanding of the distribution of import risk and the most probable spreading routes from a selected set of airports in affected regions in Mainland China.